Best Android TV Box 2019 – The Ultimate Buying Guide

 If you’re thinking that this could readily serve up stuff from the regular Play Store that’s available to most Android mobiles, you’ll be disappointed.
 Like with Apple TV’s version of iOS App Store, the media and app selection on the Android TV version of Google’s Play Store remains a bit limited.
-Services such as Amazon Video may not yet be available at this time, which will likely disappoint many Amazon prime members.
+Services such as Amazon Video may not yet be available at this time, which will likely disappoint many Amazon Prime members.

-The system in facts mostly refers to paid apps and other items found on the Play store.
+The system in facts mostly refers to paid apps and other items found in the Play store.
 This happens even when the movie or music title you’re searching for is already available at lower cost or even for free on cloud services such as Netflix.
 Now, of course, Google is in business to push its own or its partners’ content whenever possible.
 But the problem is that this particular iteration of Android TV allows you limited ways of searching for and pulling in selections according to preferences that you can set.

 That said, DIY users could always try technical methods for unofficially installing regular Play Store apps or even stuff unapproved by either Google or Xiaomi.
 The APK file of an app if available can be copied to a remote share or folder like that on USB flash drives, for sideloading in the Android TV filesystem as it’s usually done on rootable Android devices.
 Users who are already invested in Android’s mobile ecosystem will likely be tempted by its ability to duplicate on their TV screens much of the experience they’re already familiar with on their Android phones and tablets.

 Strengths and Weaknesses